datagrok-ai/public/libraries/compute-utils/composition-pipeline/README.md

 - **link** - is a description of a connection between inputs and outputs.
 It is defined by an array of input **item paths** with the correspoding array of output **item paths**.
 By default input[0] value is set to output[0] and so on.
-Each change in any of link inputs will trigger the whole link, so an update of all outputs to the respective inputs values will happen.
+Any value change in any of link inputs will trigger the link, so an update of all outputs to the respective inputs values will happen.
 Note that links are triggered once if multiple inputs are changed synchronously.

 - **handler** - is an asynchronous function, if defined it can override the default link behaviour when a link is triggered.
 It